knorth55/knorth55/README.md

 ## Hi, I'm Shingo

-- Ph.D 3rd year in JSK Laboratory, The University of Tokyo
+- Project Assistant Professor in JSK Laboratory, The University of Tokyo
 - Major: Robotics